acincor/acml/MLModel.xcframework/ios-arm64_x86_64-simulator/MLModel.framework/readme.md

 # ``MLModel``

-A Model about simulate brain
+A Safety Model about simulate brain

 ## Overview

-A Model about simulate brain
+A Safety Model about simulate brain

 ## Transformer